 It's like spreading out your arms on a warm fall day and falling backwards into a hammock where our only response is refreshing gladness and true rest.

-Salvation is by grace, a gift from God.
+Salvation is by grace.
+It is a gift from God.
 It is not of our effort.
+None of it.
 No one, therefore, has anything to boast about.
 Certainly, there are no grounds upon which anyone can stand to judge others.
 (Ephesians 2:8-9)

 Reconciliation with God is purely on His terms.
 I've learned the secret to contentment is to accept His terms.
 Now I make my marriage to Christ my priority.
 How can I help but love Someone who loves me so much He would sacrifice everything for me, even His life, and then never let me go?

 I'm happily married now, but I've been married and divorced before.
 I've been in and out of relationships that were supposed to mean something.
 I had issues, baggage, etc. In fact, I still use "had" lightly.

 Remember the other day when I admitted I made and make mistakes?
 Only a few were private.
 I've hurt people, some deeply.
 I'm so sorry.
 I've apologized to some, and don't know where to start with others.
 Reconciliation seems impossible.

 But, God took the initiative toward reconciliation with me, and with you.
 Could we have imagined having our many mistakes, or even blatant disregard for God, not count against us?
 How could this be?
 Isn't it all based on our behavior?